awl4114awl/Virtual-Machine-Brute-Forcing/README.md

 ---

-## Part 2: Trigger Alert to Create Incident
+## 4️⃣ Trigger Alert to Create Incident

 I triggered the rule manually to create an incident.
 If the necessary logs to trigger the rule didn’t exist, I created the logs by failing to log into the machine an adequate number of times.